Talking to Your Doctor

 I've tried hard, but my doctor doesn't listen to my concerns.
 What should I do?

 There is a lot of information available today about alternative therapies for seizure disorders.
 Since there is much about epilepsy that no one completely understands yet, some of these therapies may turn out to be useful, but it is wise to be cautious about advice from an anonymous source.
-While some of the suggestions may be harmless, other alternative treatments—even if they are labeled "natural" or "herbal"— might interfere with the action of your seizure medications or have undesirable side effects.
+While some of the suggestions may be harmless, other alternative treatments might interfere with the action of your seizure medications or have undesirable side effects.

 The best choice is to talk with your doctor about trying a new treatment approach.
 He or she may have additional information that can help you decide about the usefulness and the safety of an alternative therapy.